UIUC-ChenLab/scalehls/README.md

 # ScaleHLS Project (scalehls)

 This project aims to create a framework that ultimately converts an algorithm written in a high level language into an efficient hardware implementation.
 With multiple levels of intermediate representations (IRs), MLIR appears to be the ideal tool for exploring ways to optimize the eventual design at various levels of abstraction (e.g. various levels of parallelism).
 Our framework will be based on MLIR, it will incorporate a backend for high level synthesis (HLS) C/C++ code.
-However, the key contribution will be our parametrization and optimization of a tremendously large design space.
+However, the key contribution will be our parameterization and optimization of a tremendously large design space.

 ## Quick Start
 ### 1. Install LLVM and MLIR